 Getting into a car accident can be scary.
 If there’s any damage to either vehicle or a noticeable injury, it makes it that much more important to get a detailed report of what happened so the driver at fault’s insurance can help to cover expenses.

 But what happens if you get into a car accident with an uninsured driver?
 Who pays what, will your insurance rate be affected, and will you have to pay out of pocket?
-It's important to hire an auto accident lawyer to help answer these questions, but here are 4 steps to take if you've been in an accident with an uninsured driver.
+It’s important to hire a Fresno injury attorney to help answer these questions, but here are 4 steps to take if you’ve been in an accident with an uninsured driver.

 1. Call a police officer to file a report.